Start / English Edition / Cyberpunk TCG: 140 Cards, 4 SR, and the Bandai Formula

 Pull Rates: The Fine Print

-The full math behind it — variance scenarios, box-yield calculations, SR completion probabilities after 3/4/6/10 boxes, plus a full industry comparison against Pokémon, MTG, One Piece, Lorcana, and Flesh and Blood — is covered in our dedicated pull-rate deep-dive: Cyberpunk TCG Pull Rates: Fairer Than Pokémon, Really?
+The full math behind it — variance scenarios, box-yield calculations, SR completion probabilities after 3/4/6/10 boxes, plus a full industry comparison against Pokémon, MTG, One Piece, Lorcana, and Flesh and Blood — was already worked out before Update 25: Cyberpunk TCG Pull Rates: Fairer Than Pokémon, Really?
 (DE) (April 10, 8,400+ words).
+At the time those rates were back-calculated from the set distribution; Update 25 has since confirmed them at exactly those values.
 Anyone who wants to run the collecting and budget profile in detail, that’s the place.

 For this article the core takeaway suffices: pull rates hit you economically where the 4 Secret Rares sit.
 Everything else is scenery.
 What those four cards mean for a DE budget — next point.